Communities

 @manassehkatz Are you proposing that our rule here include a filter for inferred intent?
 If so, I think that's distinct from this answer and deserves an answer of its own.
 At Mi Yodeya, I've seen multiple cases that my gut told me were in your latter category but that were written in technical-enough language that it would be very difficult to justify taking them down based on any clear style rule.

-manassehkatz‭ wrote over 3 years ago · edited over 3 years ago
+manassehkatz‭ wrote about 4 years ago · edited about 4 years ago

 @IsaacMoses Not a filter.
 That really would do nobody any good.
 What I am really getting at is some serious moderation.
 It is one thing (and we've already seen some of this) if someone posts vague and/or controversial and/or just problematic for whatever reason questions deliberately to cause trouble.
 Those can either be caught and removed (and the perpetrators blocked in various ways) or ignored (annoying but not "bad", so let them sit unanswered, etc.).
 But when you add in these very

-manassehkatz‭ wrote over 3 years ago · edited over 3 years ago
+manassehkatz‭ wrote about 4 years ago · edited about 4 years ago

 sensitive topics - which can cause a cascade of problems for a variety of reasons - then more serious attempts to take out the trash are arguably necessary if we want to allow those same topics from serious real people.
 I don't want to throw the baby out with the bathwater.
 But I still want throw out the bathwater if it is bad - rather than say "no bath at all."